Do different breeds of cat have a higher tolerance for cold temperatures?

 The Turkish Van Cat

 Related: When do cats shed their hair?
-Is it related to temperature or the seasons?
+Is it due to the weather or the seasons?
 This article explains more.

 The Turkish Angora Cat